Find Trade Colleges

 First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.
 0.8%

-Online Airline Pilot & Flight Crew Programs
+Online Airline/Commercial/Professional Pilot and Flight Crew Programs

 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.